Vyxal/Vyxal/documentation/BuildTools.md

 You'll probably want to run tasks in the `vyxalJVM` project most of the time

+### sbt Settings

+Nearly all the configuration for sbt goes in [build.sbt](/build.sbt). build.sbt files are written in Scala, although like Gradle, sbt uses a DSL.

+Depending on which project(s) a setting applies to, you will have to put it in a different place in `build.sbt`.

+- JVM-specific settings go in the `.jvmSettings` call
+- JS-specific settings go in the `.jsSettings` call
+- Native-specific settings go in the `.nativeSettings` call
+- Shared settings go in the `.settings` call (look for a comment saying `// Shared settings`)

+There is also some configuration in [projects/plugins.sbt](/project/plugins.sbt).
+Since we need to make Vyxal cross-compile to the JVM, JS, and to native executables, we have to use a lot of plugins, and they go there.
+They will occasionally have to be updated, but otherwise, you don't need to do much there.

-### Dependencies
+### Dependencies (sbt)

 The `libraryDependencies` setting is used to add libraries.
-If there's a libary needed by both the JVM and JS, put it in the shared settings (look for a comment saying `// Shared settings` in build.sbt).
-If there's a library only for JS, put it inside the `.jsSettings()` call.
-If there's a library only for the JVM, put it inside the `.jvmSettings()` call.
-You can use any Java library, not just Scala libraries, but those Java libraries can only be used in the JVM-specific code.
+If there's a libary needed by all 3 platforms, put it in the shared settings.
+If a library is only used for a specific platform, put it in the settings for that platform.

-An individual library dependency is written in one of these ways:
+For sbt, an individual library dependency is written in one of these ways:

 ```scala
 // What most libraries will need